-What if I told you you could decrease your chances of developing Alzheimer’s, Cardiovascular diseases, and various autoimmune diseases by investing in your oral well-being?
+What if I told you that you could decrease your chances of developing Alzheimer’s, Cardiovascular diseases, and various autoimmune diseases by investing in your oral health… or better, oral well-being?
 Would you be interested?

 Moving from oral health to oral well-being